 The layout of the remainder of this paper is as follows.
-In Section 2 we will give a series of numerical results for a general binary network with admittances y_1 and y_2 , looking at both power law emergent behaviour and at percolation responses.
-These will illustrate the various points made above on the nature of the network response and give numerical evidence for the asymptotic formulæ (1,2).
-In Section 3 we will formulate the matrix equations describing the network and derive the admittance function.
-In Section 4 we will discuss, and derive, a series of statistical results concerning the distribution of the poles and zeros of this function.
+In Section 2 we will give a series of numerical results for a general binary network with admittances y_1 and y_2 , which illustrate the various points made above on the nature of the network response and will look at both power law emergent behaviour and at percolation responses.
+In Section 3 we will formulate the matrix equations describing the network and will show how the poles and zeros of the admittance function interlace.
+In Section 4 we will discuss, and derive, a series of statistical results concerning the distribution of the poles ad zeros.
 In Section 5 we will use these statistical results to derive a precise asymptotic form of the admittance Y of a general binary network, when p = 1/2 and N is large.
-In Section 6 we review the (classical) averaging method for $N = \infty$ which gives an excellent estimate when p is not too close to 1/2, and will also consider a combination of this method with the spectral method for finite N, leading to the formulæ (59,60) for the response for all p and sufficiently large N. In Section 7 we compare the predictions of the asymptotic formulæ with numerical computations of the network responses.
+In Section 6 we review the (classical) averaging method for $N = \infty$ which gives an excellent estimate when p is not too close to 1/2, and will also consider a combination of this method with the spectral method for finite N, leading to the formulæ (68,69) for the response for all p and sufficiently large N. In Section 7 we compare the predictions of the asymptotic formulæ with numerical computations of the network responses.
 Finally in Section 8 we will draw some conclusions from this work.